International Virtual Aviation Organisation: Overview

 IVAO has over 250,000 registered members and is considered one of the largest online flight simulation networks.
 It allows users to act as either a virtual pilot or an air traffic controller.

 IVAO relies solely on their own software.
 Air traffic controllers can connect to the IVAO network using IVAO's radar client Aurora, which emulates the interface of a modern, real-world air traffic control radar scope.
 Pilots can connect using their flight simulator and the pilot client, Altitude.
 Both pilots and controllers interact on a single world environment, aiming to simulate air traffic on an "as real as it gets" basis.

 IVAO is split into regional divisions, which manage day-to-day operations in a specific section of the virtual world (usually a country or set of countries).

 IVAO logs all flight and controlling hours and offers its members opportunities to obtain virtual pilot and ATC ranks by undergoing training and passing theoretical and practical exams based around real-world aviation regulations and procedures.
 IVAO's Virtual Airline (VA) system offers virtual airlines the ability to operate on the network with fictional airline call signs and liveries.

 Events and gatherings are organised regularly by divisions or members.
 IVAO has approximately 3,500 connections per day and an average weekday peak between 700 and 1,500 simultaneous connections, and reached its current simultaneous connection record during a "Crowded Skies" event on 8 December 2024, with 6,000 members flying or controlling at the same time.

 Structure

 IVAO is a registered not-for-profit organisation (NPO) under Belgian law and is governed by multiple separate structures.
 The network is free for all members and there are no fees associated with accessing it—they run solely off donations.
+The organisation's budget is over €15,000 per year.